Troubleshoot the Splunk Add-on for Windows

 For more details about add-on visibility and instructions for turning visibility off, see Troubleshoot add-ons in Splunk Add-ons.

 Upgrading from a previous version

-If you recently upgraded to the Splunk Add-on for Windows v5.0.x and are experiencing data loss, you might have incorrectly upgraded your add-on.
+If you recently upgraded to the Splunk Add-on for Windows version 6.0.0 and are experiencing data loss, you might have incorrectly upgraded your add-on.
 See Upgrade the Splunk Add-on for Windows for instructions on upgrading your add-on.

 Potential data duplication issues